 Do note that the stipulated minimum workload that each student should have is 18 Units per semester.
 Students are only allowed to underload in their graduating semester, or if they are doing credit-bearing internship.

 Assistance

-Should you require any assistance for FOS related courses, please write to SCI CourseReg Enquiry, scicr@nus.edu.sg.
-For general enquiries, you can contact 6516 8471.
+Should you require any assistance for FOS-related courses, please contact the Science Dean's Office via the Online Query Form.
+For general enquiries, you may contact 6516 8471.